 For years, the Deluxe Disney Dining Plan has been an unheralded way to save a lot of money at Walt Disney World restaurants.
-It’s unheralded because it’s totally impractical.
-For most people, it’s the equivalent of buying a 30 pound tub of mayonnaise from Costco.
-Sure, everyone loves mayo, but when you buy more of a product than you can conceivably use before it expires, your value is illusory.
+It’s unheralded because it can be totally impractical.
+For most people, it’s the equivalent of buying 30 pounds of discount mayonnaise from Costco.
+Everyone loves mayo, but when you buy more than you can use before it expires, your savings are illusory.
+(Last updated April 2, 2019.)

-The idea is the same with the Deluxe Disney Dining Plan.
+The same idea applies with the Deluxe Disney Dining Plan.
 There’s the possibility for great theoretical savings, but the practical reality is that most Walt Disney World guests cannot or will not eat that much.
-In fact, the high likelihood of many unused credits is a big part of why Disney prices the Deluxe Disney Dining Plan how it does.
-On a per-credit basis, it’s cheaper than the other Dining Plans, but it’s extremely unlikely you’ll use all those credits, or at least that you’ll use them to their full potential.
+In fact, the high likelihood of many unused credits is a big part of why Disney prices the Deluxe Dining Plan how it does.
+On a per-credit basis, it’s cheaper than the other Dining Plans, but it’s extremely unlikely you’ll use all those credits, or at least that you’ll use them to their full potential if used over the course of a normal Walt Disney World vacation.

 Given the flexibility of those meal credits–you could use them at Electric Umbrella or California Grill–the Deluxe Disney Dining Plan is viewed as something of an all-inclusive Dining Plan (it’s not actually, but for most people, it’s effectively that) or the ultimate dining splurge.
 You even still get appetizers with the Deluxe Dining Plan!